|

 On June 4 the authorities tightened their control over the family.

-of freedom" but most sites previously accessible are now not.
+freedom" but most sites previously accessible are now not.
+The

-The administrator of the Mongol Yurt Association Website, named
+administrator of the Mongol Yurt Association Website, named Sodmongol,

-Sodmongol, was arrested.
-A book called "True Story of Cultural
+was arrested.
+A book called "True Story of Cultural Revolution

-Revolution in Inner Mongolia", by a Beijing intellectual, reached
+in Inner Mongolia", by a Beijing intellectual, reached Huhhot

-Huhhot and 50,000 copies were eagerly bought by Mongols.
-The Inner
+and 50,000 copies were eagerly bought by Mongols.
+The Inner Mongolia

-Mongolia Autonomous Region Public Security Bureau Department No.3
+Autonomous Region Public Security Bureau Department No.3 set up a

 On July 2, 2010, Xinna gave her opinion about a sinister